-The SpectraPave4-Pro software includes a module for the design of Spectra System Solutions in paved road applications.
-This module incorporates the design methodology prescribed by AASHTO in their Pavement Design Guide (1993) and also their Interim Standard PP46-01 (2003).
+The SpectraPave4-PRO software includes a module for the design of Spectra® System solutions to optimize flexible pavement sections.
+This module incorporates the design methodology prescribed by AASHTO in its Pavement Design Guide (1993) and also its Standard R50-09 (2009).
 Tensar TriAx Geogrids can be used in an AASHTO design to extend the design life of a flexible pavement and/or reduce the thickness of the pavement layers.